amberxuqianchen/lab-general/Lab_Server_Setup.md

 # Setting Up and Using Visual Studio Code (VS Code) with SSH and Git

+> **Important Note:**
+> Please put all large files, especially fmriprep files, in the `YES_lab/[YourName]` directory on the server, instead of any other folders in your root directory.
+This helps keep the shared space organized and prevents storage issues for other lab members.

 ## Step 1: Install Visual Studio Code on Your Local Machine

 First, you need to install Visual Studio Code on your local machine.